meliao/osdc_support/gettingstarted.rst

 Monthly maintenance will take place on the last Tuesday of each month at 0900CT.
 Please make sure to save your work and shutdown all instances by that time.
 A reminder will be sent each month.

 Connecting to the OSDC
 ----------------------
 Connection to the OSDC can be done through two ways: connection through a Secure Shell (SSH), or connection through the Console.
-.. more to be added here

 Connecting through SSH
 ~~~~~~~~~~~~~~~~~~~~~~